TheGoodlike13/sahyun_bot/README.md

 Stops the bot from executing any further commands unless the user is ADMIN.

+#### !index

+Tries to index CDLCs from customsforge into elasticsearch.

+#### !rank RANK NICK

+Sets manual rank to the user.

+Any rank can be used as alias: !ban NICK, !admin NICK, etc.

 ## Notes on development & running

 The purpose of this bot is to manage the playlist of user requests while Sahyun is streaming.